Open-SES/OpenSES/README.md

 # OpenSES
-Development of an open-source version of the Subway Environment Simulation (SES) one-dimensional tunnel model.
+Development of an open-source fork of version 4.1 of the Subway Environment Simulation (SES) one-dimensional tunnel model.